-If we organised work on your property following the Boxing Day floods in 2015 (Storm Eva) as part of the government's flood resilience grant scheme it's important you regularly inspect and maintain this work.
+If your property benefited from measures following the Boxing Day floods in 2015 (Storm Eva) as part of the government's flood resilience grant scheme it's important you regularly inspect and maintain this work.
 All appropriate adults living or working at your property should also be aware of how to use or maintain your flood resilience measures.

 This page gives details of what you need to check and when.

 If your property benefitted from measures such as flood resistant doors, barriers, and self-closing air bricks it's important you regularly inspect and maintain these measures.
 You should check for faults and damage or where adjustments may need to be made.